ThoughtWorksInc/stonecutter/docs/DOCKER.md

 * an rsa-keypair.json
 * a stonecutter.env file

-To make a clients.yml file, copy the default one in this project, under Stonecutter/config.
-It shows the format used by the application.
+To make a clients.yml file, copy the example in the config directory and add the details of the clients you want to use Stonecutter with.
+Set the client-id and client-secret to secure alphanumeric strings.

 To get an rsa keypair, see [below](#adding-public-private-keypair-for-openid-connect).